 - black : A black image (all pixels 0.0) - constant : A constant color image, defaulting to white, but the color can be set with the optional :color=r,g,b,... arguments giving a numerical value for each channel. - checker: A black and white checkerboard pattern.
 The optional argument :width= sets with width of the checkers (defaulting to 8 pixels). - fill: A constant color or gradient, depending on the optional colors.
 Argument :color=r,g,b,. . results in a constant color.
 Argument :top=r,g,b,...:bottom=... results in a top-to-bottom gradient.
 Argument :left=r,g,b,...:right=... results in a left-to-right gradient.
-Argument :topleft=r,g,b,...:topright=...:bottomleft=...:bottomright=... results in a 4-corner bilinear gradient. - noise: Create a noise image, with the option :type= specifying the kind of noise: (1) gaussian (default) for normal distribution noise with mean and standard deviation given by :mean= and :stddev=, respectively (defaulting to 0 and 0.1); (2) uniform for uniformly-distributed noise over the range of values given by options :min= and :max= (defaults: 0 and 0.1); (3) salt for ''salt and pepper'' noise where a portion of pixels given by option portion= (default: 0.1) is replaced with value given by option value= (default: 0).
+Argument :topleft=r,g,b,...:topright=...:bottomleft=...:bottomright=... results in a 4-corner bilinear gradient. - noise: Create a noise image, with the option :type= specifying the kind of noise: (1) gaussian (default) for normal distribution noise with mean and standard deviation given by :mean= and :stddev=, respectively (defaulting to 0 and 0.1); (2) white (or uniform) for uniformly-distributed white noise over the range of values given by options :min= and :max= (defaults: 0 and 0.1); (3) blue for uniformly-distributed blue noise over the range of values given by options :min= and :max= (defaults: 0 and 0.1); (4) salt for "salt and pepper" noise where a portion of pixels given by option portion= (default: 0.1) is replaced with value given by option value= (default: 0).
 For any of these noise types, the option seed= can be used to change the random number seed and mono=1 can be used to make monochromatic noise (same value in all channels).